 Fatigue is a common problem for truck drivers, and a major contributor to crashes.
 Hours of Service (HOS) laws were created to reduce driver fatigue, but have not been effective for many reasons.
 Truck drivers often spend more time on the road than allowed in order to keep their jobs.
 Those who do not violate HOS can still be impaired by fatigue.
 When fatigue is a contributing factor in truck accidents, it is often in combination with other factors such as excessive speed or intoxication.

-The semi-truck accident lawyers at Shaw Cowart, LLP, have extensive experience representing people injured in collisions with 18-wheelers.
+The truck accident lawyers in Austin at Shaw Cowart, LLP, have extensive experience representing people injured in collisions with 18-wheelers.
 We have successfully represented clients in Austin and throughout Texas and we stand ready to help you get the compensation you need and deserve.
 Please call us today.

 Causes of Truck Driver Fatigue